 The first and most simple way to get the benefits of aloe vera is by applying pure aloe vera gel on the skin affected with acne.
 If you want it completely natural, take one aloe vera leaf and gently squeeze the gel from the plant.
 After this, dab a thin layer of aloe on the affected areas of your body.
 Make sure your hands and skin are well-cleaned before applying the gel.
 Leave the gel on the body until it completely dries out, and then wash your skin with warm water.
 It’s best used before going to bed.
 Use it on a daily basis.

 Freshly squeezed lemon juice is one of the most famous natural remedies for acne.
 It’s filled with antioxidants, like vitamin C, which helps the skin fight free radicals and also helps boost collagen levels.
 Additionally, the citric acid in lemon juice can reduce excess oil and dry out the skin.
-This is why is also recommended to always moisturize the skin after using homemade facial masks with lemon juice in the recipe.
+This is why it is also recommended to always moisturize the skin after using homemade facial masks with lemon juice in the recipe.
 To make this powerful mask take one tbsp of pure aloe vera gel and mix it with a few drops of lemon juice.
 Blend the ingredients well, and then apply them on the affected areas on the skin.
 Make sure you clean your hands and face before applying the mask.
-You should leave the mask on a couple of hours before washing your face with lukewarm water.
+You should leave the mask on for a couple of hours before washing your face with lukewarm water.
 Use this mask every night before bed.

 Honey is known for its numerous benefits for the human body.
 Eating raw honey can improve your immune system, and it sure improves your skin, especially if you are suffering from an acne problem.